ably/ably-go/README.md

 })
 ```

 **Important Note** - Connection reliability is totally dependent on health of proxy server and ably will not be responsible for errors introduced by proxy server.
+You may need to increase request timeouts in order to compensate for connection wait time period introduced by proxy server.
+e.g use of `WithHTTPRequestTimeout`, `WithRealtimeRequestTimeout`.

 ## Note on usage of ablytest package
 Although the `ablytest` package is available as a part of ably-go, we do not recommend using it as a sandbox for your own testing, since it's specifically intended for client library SDKs and we don’t provide any guarantees for support or that it will remain publicly accessible.